Help and feedback

 - View on GitHub - click to view suggestions directly on GitHub.
 This link isn't available on all pages.

 - Prompt asking you if the current page is helpful.
-This will be in different locations depending on the screen size.
+This prompt will be in different locations depending on the screen size.
 Your vote here helps us understand how we're doing.

 This product is the preferred method to provide product feedback because it goes directly to the App Center product team and will get a quicker response.
 Voting whether the page is helpful simply records your vote (and comments), but doesn't allow us to directly respond to you.